MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 - $true: The **Online meeting** checkbox is not available in the meeting poll in FindTime, and the meeting organizer can't change this setting.
 If your organization uses a third-party online meeting provider, the meeting organizer can make the meeting online using the third-party provider while creating the meeting based on the FindTime poll results.
 - $false: The **Online meeting** checkbox is available in the meeting poll in FindTime, so the meeting organizer can choose to select or not select this setting.

+The FindTimeOnlineMeetingOptionDisabled parameter set at the org level will override individual user settings.

 For more information about FindTime, see [How to create a FindTime poll](https://support.microsoft.com/office/4dc806ed-fde3-4ea7-8c5e-b5d1fddab4a6).